Please choose your language:

 Under Article 4 of the AI Act, companies must also ensure that they have sufficient AI competency in their workforce.
 This includes offering e-learning and awareness training to promote a responsible approach to AI use and information about the risks.
 In addition, they should publish an AI policy and clearly communicate guidelines.

 Compliance with the EU AI Act is not a one-time task, but requires ongoing oversight.
 Companies are therefore advised to appoint an AI compliance officer to manage and monitor this process.
-Penalties for non-compliance are steep: between €750,000 and €35 million or 7% of global annual turnover.
+Penalties for non-compliance can be steep, depending on the infringement: up to €35 million or 7% of global annual turnover for the most serious violations.

 Why the EU AI Act Matters